How does maturation impact whisky flavour?

 Sherry

-A fortified wine produced in Spain, near the town of Jerez, in Andalusia, sherry is the second most used type of cask in the industry.
-Differently from bourbon, the industry favours older casks, which are first seasoned with wine and can be reused multiple times, and tend to be quite expensive to purchase.
+A fortified wine produced in Spain, near the town of Jerez, in Andalusia, sherry is the industry’s second most used type of cask.
+Unlike Bourbon, the industry favours older barrels, which are first seasoned with wine and can be reused multiple times.
+They tend to be quite expensive to purchase.
 Therefore, whisky distilleries often pay for the casks to be assembled in Jerez and seasoned with sherry just long enough for it to have the right influence for whisky maturation and have them sent to Scotland when ready.

 Different types of sherry will give out different flavours: a Pedro Ximenez cask will give very intensely sweet, syrupy and juicy notes, whereas Oloroso sherry tends to be nuttier, with Amontillado or Fino giving out a sweet but drier character.

-Sherry casks impart a deep sweetness, with notes of dried fruits like dates, Christmas cake, cinnamon, cloves and plentiful tannins and oakiness, as well as rich amber or red colour.
+Sherry casks impart a deep sweetness, with notes of dried fruits like dates, Christmas cake, cinnamon, cloves, plentiful tannins, and oakiness, as well as rich amber or red colour.

 Recommendations: Glendronach 12 or 15, Aberlour A’bunadh, Kilchoman Sanaig